-Color BlindnessPosted 12 Jul 2013 by Law Office of John M. Phillips
+Color BlindnessPosted 12 Jul 2013 by John Phillips

 I am the son of a middle class family from Alabama and Mississippi.
 I was taught to be color-blind, but never really had the opportunity to learn about the anthropology of race relations and the evolution of those with a different skin color than mine.
 We were just programmed with the basics.